NTUEE-ESLab/2017Fall-NoPenNoGain/README.md

 This is a project demonstrates how to use a laser pointer to control the cursor on the projection screen.

 ## Introduction
+### Scenario
+Most of the time, like in a class or meeting, the most comment and convenient way to present is to project the screen of the speecher's computer(or some other devices like iPad) to a projection screen and using a mouse or touching on the host computer(or a pad) to control the cursor.
+Often, there's a need for writing on the screen.
+An obvious limitation for presenting while writing on the screen is that you need to stay in front of the computer's screen.
+Now, imagine that you can just use a laser pointer, walk around the stage, present with gestures, and control the cursor with the pointer right in your hand!
+And that what NoPenNoGain want to do for you.
+### Description
+The main part of this project is an Raspberry Pi with a camera, detecting the light point in the screen, and return the position to the host computer.
+There's another Raspberry Pi
 ## Requirements
 Requires a [***Raspberry Pi computer***](https://www.raspberrypi.org/documentation/setup/) and a [***RPI camera module installed***](https://www.raspberrypi.org/documentation/usage/camera/).